FlintNUU Flint Docs

 Guide

-Agent reads this to understand the Projects plugin
+Agent reads this to understand the Projects shard

 Understanding these concepts will make everything else click.